adam-singer/Buckshot/doc/mvvm_in_buckshot.md

 ### Placing Views in the Web Page ###
 Buckshot provies a top-level function called "setView()" to send views to the web pages.
-Buckshot looks for a <DIV> tag with the id of "BuckshotHost" as a default location for the view.
+Buckshot looks for a &lt;DIV&gt; tag with the id of "BuckshotHost" as a default location for the view.

     <!-- Buckshot looks for a div like this in your web page -->